 Dumb Things I Used to Waste Money On

 There's a moment in life when you realise enough is enough on a number of things.
-You decide you’ll no longer entertain anyone or anything that prevents you from living a fulfilling and wholesome life.
-For me, that meant no more fuckboys, no more “face-framing” fringes, and no more WASTING MONEY.
+You decide you’ll no longer entertain anything or anyone that prevents you from living a fulfilling life.
+For me, that meant no more fuckboys, no more “face-framing” fringes, and no more wasting money.

 Personal finance is a pertinent topic, and I used to suck at it.
-Now, I’ve become far more vigilant about my outgoings, and I’m actually starting to save and invest so that my future self won’t have to whine.
+Now, I’ve become far more vigilant about my outgoings, and I’m actually starting to save and invest so that my future self will be secure.

-But sometimes, I can’t help but think about how dumb I’ve been with money in the past.
-When I look back, my spending habits make me want to hurl a hammer at myself.
+But sometimes, I can’t help but think about how dumb I’ve been with my money in the past.
+Looking back, my spending habits make me want to hurl a hammer at myself.
 I was young, I was senseless, and I needed supervision.

 A trip down memory lane is what the doctor ordered today, so savour my quick list of frivolous spending:

 Last year, I vowed to never order avocado on toast in a restaurant again.
-I read countless articles on the Internet about how millennials waste their money on this basic dish that you can easily recreate at home for a fraction of the cost.
+I read countless articles on how millennials waste their money on this basic dish that you can easily recreate at home for a fraction of the cost.